IBM/open-prediction-service-hub/ops-implementations/ads-ml-service/doc/installation/README.md

 ### Volumes

 Data and configuration files are stored in docker volumes and could be persisted.
-There are three of them:
+There are two of them:

 1. `/var/lib/ads-ml-service/models` is used to store models and model configurations.
-2. `/etc/ads-ml-service` is used to store application configurations and certificates
-3. `/var/log/ads-ml-service` is used to store logs
+2. `/var/log/ads-ml-service` is used to store logs

 ### 1. Local service